 Why Was the Swiss FADP Revised?

-This alignment allows Switzerland to remain an adequate country for international data transfers from the EU.
+Aligning the Swiss FADP with the GDPR allows Switzerland to remain an adequate country for international data transfers from the EU.

-When Do the FADP Revisions Take Effect?
+When Did the FADP Revisions Take Effect?

 The revised FADP and the revised Ordinance entered into action on September 1, 2023.

-This announcement follows the Federal Parliament’s adoption of a revised version of the FADP on September 25, 2020, and the Federal Council’s adoption of the revised version of the Ordinance on August 31, 2022.
+This announcement followed the Federal Parliament’s adoption of a revised version of the FADP on September 25, 2020, and the Federal Council’s adoption of the revised version of the Ordinance on August 31, 2022.

 Revised Swiss FADP vs. the Original FADP